seanTsmith/field-service/README.md

 - model loosing attributes when put getmodel or putmodel done (bug in lib)
 - invoice.attributes[2] refs are shit
 - invoice.set('ServiceDate', new Date(invoice.get('ServiceDate'))); // todo fix
-- Update MongoDB and loggin fails - fix deprected (new is xxx.sort())
+- Update MongoDB and login fails - fix deprecated (new is xxx.sort())
 - require at least one phone when entering new customer

 FOR DATA CONVERT